Cricket in Sussex: Club cricket

-Men

 Founded in 1971, the Sussex Cricket League is the top level of competition for recreational club cricket in Sussex.
 Since 1999 the Premier Division of the Sussex Premier League has been a designated ECB Premier League.
 After Sussex clubs voted unanimously to allow Guernsey Sarnians to join the competition, Guernsey joined the Sussex Cricket League from 2016.
 With nine titles, Preston Nomads are the league's most successful club.

 Since November 2018 the Sussex Cricket League is the largest adult cricket league in the world, with 335 participating teams in 34 divisions.
 In 2018 the Sussex Cricket League saw the integration of the East Sussex Cricket League, Mid Sussex Cricket League, West Sussex Invitation Cricket League and the Sussex Premier Cricket League.

-In 2005 Horsham Cricket Club became the only Sussex team to have won the ECB National Club Cricket Championship (at the time known as the Cockspur Cup).
+In 1997 Eastbourne Cricket Club became the first Sussex team to have won the ECB National Club Cricket Championship.

 Sussex has some of the oldest cricket clubs in the world.
 Dating from 1704, Arundel is the oldest cricket club in Sussex.
 Other cricket clubs formed in the 18th century include Steyning (1721), East Grinstead (1731, reformed 1857), Slindon (1740-1754), Battle (1738), Rye (1754), Maresfield (1756), Firle (1758), Rottingdean (1758), Chalvington & Ripe (1762), Broadwater (1771), Henfield (1771), Petworth (1784), Brighton (1790-1839), Southwick (1790) and Wadhurst & Lamberhurst (1790).

-Women

-In the women's game, Sussex's top club teams compete in the Women's Cricket Southern League.
-In 2018 Ansty represented Sussex in the Premier division, while Brighton & Hove and Horsham represented the county in the Championship.